Last updated on .

 Laramie Depot

 As a United States territory in 1869, Wyoming was the first place in the world that allowed women to vote.
-The Wyoming House for Historic Women celebrates this achievement and the important women in Wyoming history.
+The Wyoming Women’s History House celebrates this achievement and the important women in Wyoming history.
 Unfortunately, it was closed for the season when we walked by.
-It’s typically open Monday through Saturday from 11am to 4pm and admission is free (as of April 2023).
+It’s typically open Monday through Saturday from 11am to 4pm, March 1 through mid-December.
+Admission is free (as of April 2025).

 Other Attractions

 It was too late to visit the Laramie Plains Museum.
 It’s housed in the Ivinson Mansion, which was built in 1892.
 It displays Victorian artifacts, items from early Laramie history, and historic clothing and farming equipment.
-Adult admission is US$10 (as of April 2023) and it’s open Tuesday through Saturday.
-Tours last about an hour and run from 1pm to 4pm.
+Admission is US$10 for adults, US$7 for seniors, and US$5 for students (as of April 2025).
+It’s open Tuesday through Saturday.
+Tours last about an hour and run from 1pm to 3pm.

 We were able to visit one important historic site, the Wyoming Territorial Prison.
 This prison, which once held Butch Cassidy, is now a state park.
 It has been reconstructed and also features a small pioneer village with authentic buildings.